kearnz/autoimpute/README.md

 ## License
 Distributed under the MIT license.
 See [LICENSE](https://github.com/kearnz/autoimpute/blob/master/LICENSE) for more information.

+## Contributing
+Guidelines for contributing to our project.
+See [CONTRIBUTING](https://github.com/kearnz/autoimpute/blob/master/CONTRIBUTING)

 ## Contributor Code of Conduct
 Adapted from Contributor Covenant, version 1.0.0.
 See [Code of Conduct](https://github.com/kearnz/autoimpute/blob/master/CODE_OF_CONDUCT)